MukisaSS/Java-Programming-Projects/README.md

-# Personal-Programming-Projects
+# Java-Programming-Projects
-These are small-medium programs I've written on my own as I'm reviewing and practicing.
+These are small-medium programs I've written on my own in Java as I'm reviewing and practicing.